Analysis: The release of NZSAS secrets opens up our secret special operation forces to the public gaze

 NZDF blocked release

-The Inquiry's security advisors have cleared hundreds of pages for publication, about two years after the NZ Defence Force rejected Official Information Act requests for it to be provided.
+The inquiry's security advisers have cleared hundreds of pages for publication, about two years after the NZ Defence Force rejected Official Information Act requests for it to be provided.
 NZDF's position was one which found support from Chief Ombudsman Peter Boshier , whose job it is to consider whether public agencies have good grounds to refuse OIA requests.

 NZDF had claimed (and Boshier accepted) the detailed documents would threaten the security of our troops and would upset the United States by releasing classified military information of a joint operation.